Tesla “autopilot” development effort needs to be stopped and people held accountable

 Yes, I am quite aware of what that title says.
 Allow me to double down on it.
 Elon Musk, Andrej Karpathy and the engineering team at Tesla are knowingly and willfully causing the injury and death of people needlessly.
 And they are doing so for incredibly selfish reasons.
 This to include ego, and to avoid financial, career and legal hardship.
 These are grossly negligent unethical, immoral, incompetent and horrible people.
-The only way to stop them that I see is to force their efforts to stop through a court order or arresting them for gross negligence or worse.
+The only way to stop them that I see is to force their efforts to stop through a court order or charging them for gross negligence or worse.

 What brought me to this point?
 First, I missed the intersection testing they started in April included STOPPING AT GREEN LIGHTS.
 (Which it turns out is worse than this because the cars are stopping randomly.
 See my article below for a video showing this.)
 The other revelation is in the article just below this section.
 Andrej Karpathy shows no desire whatsoever to modify his current development and testing approach or design.
 Instead he states its necessary to do this right.
 It is clear these folks are beyond ethically, morally and professional bankrupt and incorrigible.